 One of the most common uses of flank steak is using it to make steak fajitas.
 The meat is sliced thinly, so it’s not difficult to chew.

 If your meat is already cut into thin slices, you can marinate the meat for a couple of hours.
-Extend the marination time if the meat is thick to help it cook better.
+Extend the marinating time if the meat is thick to help it cook better.

 Marination also helps prepare the meat for grilling.
 Flank steak tastes amazing when grilled and the marinate protects it from getting rubbery when exposed to high heat.